wddchain/wdd-wallet/wallet/documentation/Manual_for_PDF_and_ODT_export.md

 The first time it runs, it will take some time to initialize.
 Please be patient.

 When it prompts to seed the chain, accept the default location.
-The wallet will automatically assign you an address.
+The wallet will automatically assign you a unique address.
 This is like your account number.
 You receive and send using your address.

 When you see your address and your QR code, you are ready to accept WDD and Vouchers.

-###Verifying integrity of your installer
+###Verifying integrity of your Windows install download
 Because of the value of crypto, some attempts have been seen to trick people into installing compromised software.
 We are not aware of any attempts to do so with this wallet, howevver, we provide an MD5 and SHA256 checksum that lets you verify the installer.
 Obtain the checksums from http://<domain>/wdd/checksums.txt

 Use these commands in a command prompt (on Windows) to verify the checksum.
 Verifying one is enough.